TOMIA Triumphs 'Best Blockchain Innovation' Award

 TOMIA's cloud-based blockchain intercarrier settlement platform has made serious strides this year becoming a leader in settlement solutions for the market.

-Andrei Elefant, CPO of TOMIA said, "We are delighted to receive this award to recognize the technological brilliance demonstrated by our team, along with our top-tier partners.
-This solution has changed the way settlement and dispute management is handled across both interconnect and roaming worlds and we're glad to be commended for that.
-It has been a privilege to work with Microsoft, R3 and KPMG throughout this journey."
+Andrei Elefant, CPO of TOMIA said, "We are honored to receive this award to recognize the technological brilliance demonstrated by our team, along with our top-tier partners.
+This solution is changing the way settlement and dispute management is handled across both interconnect and roaming worlds and we're glad to be commended for that.
+We are privileged to work with Microsoft, R3 and KPMG throughout this journey."

 About TOMIA